Biden visits Illinois farm to highlight Russia-driven food inflation | Headlines

 - United States

-U.S. President Joe Biden on Wednesday blamed Russia's war on Ukraine for the latest spike in global food prices and pledged to support the nation's farmers as they seek to fill the supply shortage during a visit to a family farm in Illinois.
+U.S. President Joe Biden on Wednesday blamed Russia's war on Ukraine for the latest spike in global food prices and visited a family farm in Illinois where he pledged to support the nation's farmers as they seek to fill the supply shortage.
 Biden said U.S. farmers have helped pull Americans through the COVID-19 pandemic and now the Ukraine crisis.
 "You are the backbone of freedom," he said, following a tour of an 800-acre family farm in Kankakee owned by Jeff and Gina O'Connor.

 Biden is expected to speak about his support for unions, infrastructure investments and the energy industry.